StarRocks/starrocks/docs/sql-reference/sql-functions/array-functions/all_match.md

 ## Description

 Returns whether all elements of an array match the given predicate.

-Returns true if all the elements match the predicate (a special case is when the array is empty); false if one or more elements don’t match; NULL if the predicate function returns NULL for one or more elements and true for all other elements.
+- Returns `true` (1) if all the elements match the predicate (a special case is when the array is empty).

+- Returns `false` (0) if one or more elements do not match.

+- Returns NULL if the predicate returns NULL for one or more elements and `true` for all other elements.

+This function is supported from v3.1 onwards.

 ## Syntax